TeamSTEP/Catch.ioProjectBoard/README.md

 You can think of this as a general guidelines for how to unify the development process so it is easier for others to join in.
 So project team members should document their work and tell everyone how you want others to handle your work.
 Project docs are meant for internal use but you shouldn't assume that others might already know what is what.
 Think of the docs as a way to express your creative works.
 Please keep in mind that you are not expected to read all the docs, but you are expected to understand the parts that is related to your task.

-Regarding the development flow, please refer to this doc: <https://github.com/hoonsubin/project-guidelines/blob/master/GithubGuide.md.>
+Regarding the development flow, please refer to this doc: [Github Guide](OrganizationManuals/GithubGuide.md)

+If you are an artist, this document may help you: [Art Asset Structure](ArtAssetStructure.md)

 For the design documents of Project Catch.io, please refer to this foc: <https://docs.google.com/document/d/1N4EkQDDCehgophNas1bUkacxGfCYO78z-fND64eFN4Q/>